Our venue this year is The Museum of New Zealand Te Papa Tongarewa, located at 55 Cable St, Te Aro, Wellington 6011.

 The bathrooms for Soundings Theatre, are to the left outside the venue near the Story Place.

-There are also dedicated gender-neutral bathrooms available on Level 5 which are accessible via an elevator to the right of the theatre’s exit, as well as gender-neutral bathrooms available through the hallway from the theatre foyer (as shown on the map above), which will be marked clearly.
+There are also dedicated gender-neutral bathrooms available on the ground floor, on Level 5 which are accessible via an elevator to the right of the theatre’s exit, as well as gender-neutral bathrooms available through the hallway from the theatre foyer (as shown on the map above), which will be marked clearly.

 If you need help with anything, please do not hesitate to reach out to one of our friendly volunteers.

 Please also feel welcome to contact our Conference Director, Conference Coordinator or Volunteer Coordinator personally or via Twitter.